 When we train individuals we have a huge impact on them, but it’s very hard for them to then drive change amongst the majority of their colleagues.

 A fairly prosaic example is meetings, we all know that business meetings can be boring and irrelevant but as we become more global and more integrated the number of meetings and the cost of those meetings can increase rapidly.
-Everyone is dissatisfied, but it’s very difficult to change the meetings culture of an organisation that operates globally and has tens or even hundreds of thousands of employees.
+Everyone is dissatisfied, but it’s very difficult to change the meetings culture of an organization that operates globally and has tens or even hundreds of thousands of employees.

 Many people already know how to run the perfect meeting, but they rarely attend any that are well run.